hecsalazarf/gom-api/README.md

 ```

 ### 4. Create secrets (optional)
-Docker secrets are optional since you can set the corresponding environment variables in the *docker-compose.yaml* file.
+Docker secrets are optional since you can set the corresponding environment variables directly in the *docker-compose.yaml* file.
 However, in order to centrally manage this data and securely transmit it to only those containers that need access to it, Docker Secrets are recommended.

 All environment variables ending with the suffix **_FILE** support reading its values from secrets.

 Gom Api needs the following secrets to boot up.
 * gom_app_key
+* gom_auth0_client_id
 * gom_auth0_client_secret
 * gom_pg_password
 * gom_prisma_secret